Alice Mandell

 Education: PhD, University of California, Los Angeles

-Alice also has several projects that examine literacy practices in the ancient Levant, which include the use of writing in contexts of ritual and performance.
+In addition, Alice has several ongoing writing projects that extend to the use of writing in the southern Levant in contexts of ritual and performance.
 She is working with Jeremy D. Smoak (UCLA) on two books that apply theoretical approaches from the study of religion in the Iron Age Levant.
 The first book, Inscribing the Spaces of the Dead in Ancient Judah: An Introduction to Writing and Ritual Space, considers the multimodality and socio-spatial setting of tomb texts.
 They are also working on a book that will introduce a more general audience to recent work on materiality and spatial theory in the study of Israelite religion.
 Once these works are all in press, she will complete a commentary on 1-2 Kings for Cambridge.

 Watch a recorded lecture, theme: the Bible in Assyriology, past and present, on Youtube.
 The video features Jeffrey L. Cooley, Boston College, Peter Machinist, Harvard University, Alice Mandell, The Johns Hopkins University, Gina Konstantopoulos, University of California Los Angeles, Abraham Winitzer, University of Notre Dame, Beate Pongratz-Leisten, New York University.